 While your peas are boiling, prepare your cold water.

 This is really easy to do!
-Simply fill a bowl with cold water and a cup full of ice cubes.
-There is no exact measurements, all that matters is that the water is kept ice cold.
+Simply fill a bowl with cold water and dump in some ice cubes.
+There aren’t exact measurements, all that matters is that the water is kept ice cold.

 Add Peas To Cold Water

 After the peas have boiled for 1.5 minutes, drain the hot water and immediately add the peas to the cold water bowl.
 Allow them to sit in the ice water for 1.5 minutes, or until they are completely cooled down.

 How to Freeze Peas